 There are plenty of things to try in Melbourne during the spookiest time of the year.
 Trick-or-treating, mini-festivals, scary movie screenings, and terrifying attractions will help you to get into the holiday spirit and honor all local traditions.
 Don't hesitate to book a ghost tour or visit the central cemetery for the complete Halloween experience.

-Spooktober@Luna Dark is a terrifying eight-night Halloween festival in a beautiful beach town of St Kilda located near Melbourne.
-The large amusement park is transformed into a scary world filled with ghosts, ghouls, monsters and vampires.
+Spooktober@Luna Dark is a terrifying eight-night Halloween festival in the beautiful beach town of St Kilda located near Melbourne.
+The large amusement park is transformed into a scary world filled with ghosts, ghouls, monsters, and vampires.
 Stop at Spooktober's hair-raising haunted houses.
-The Extreme Phobia house is the genuinely terrifying one, while the Haunted Fairytales house is less dramatic.
+The Extreme Phobia house is a genuinely terrifying one, while the Haunted Fairytales house is less dramatic.
 Visitors can play "carnevil" games like pumpkin tossing and eyeball fishing.
-There is an SFX parlour, the Haunted Spirits Bar, live music and entertainment.
+There is an SFX parlor, the Haunted Spirits Bar, live music, and other entertainment.
 For children, there will be a Little Zombies Trick or Treat Trail.
-After finding each zombie station, kids get a Wizz Fizz treat.
+After finding each zombie station, kids get a "Wizz Fizz" treat.

-Boo at the Zoo (October 25–26 & 30–31, 2019)
+Boo at the Zoo (on hold)

 Boo at the Zoo is one of the favorite Halloween events for children held at Werribee Open Range Zoo.
 The Zoo is transformed into a big Halloween-themed party with colorful costumes, entertainment, crafts, games, and trick-or-treating.
 There is no better way to get into the Halloween spirit with some family fun suitable for all ages.
 Kids can enjoy Goo Zone, Zombie dancers, Croaky Creepy Critters adventure maze, and other fun zones.
 Werribee Open Range Zoo is located in 35 minute-drive from downtown Melbourne.